sdhawan81/pareekshan/README.md

 ## Tips
 * Use consistent coding standards.
-* Code should be easy to self explanatory.
+* Code should be self explanatory.
 * Always ask questions before writing code.
 Lot of times problem statements are ambigious.
 * It is more important how you solve the problem, as compared to reaching to a solution by hit and trial.